 The Corps Network advances programs that transform young people’s lives and communities through career development, conservation, and civic engagement.

-About The Corps Network:
+About The Corps Network

-Established in 1985, The Corps Network supports Corps through advocacy, providing access to funding and project opportunities, and by offering expertise in Corps operations and programming.
-Every year, The Corp Network’s efforts enable over 25,000 diverse young people and recent veterans to strengthen communities, improve the environment and transform their lives through service in Corps programs.
+The Corps Network supports Corps through advocacy, providing access to funding and project opportunities, and by offering expertise in Corps operations and programming.
+Every year, The Corps Network’s efforts help enable over 20,000 diverse young people and recent veterans to strengthen communities, improve the environment, and transform their lives through service in Corps programs.

 Corps are locally-based organizations that engage young adults (generally ages 16 – 30) and veterans (up to age 35) in service projects that address conservation, climate resilience, and community needs.
 Through a term of service that could last from a few months to a year, Corps participants – or “Corpsmembers” – gain work experience and develop in-demand skills.
 Corpsmembers are compensated with a stipend or living allowance and often receive an education award or scholarship upon completing their service.
 Additionally, Corps provide participants educational programming, mentoring, and access to career and personal counseling.
 Learn more about Corps here.